-Provides 360° traction to help treat cervical muscle pain, arthritis, and other neck and shoulder issues.
+Reliable traction may help treat cervical muscle pain, arthritis, and other neck and shoulder issues.
 Does not require any assembly.
-Offers a comfortable fit for users of all ages.
-Has been shown to help improve blood circulation to the cervical spine.
+Offers a comfortable fit for most users.
 Portable design ensures you can bring the device with you just about anywhere.

 Valve to increase and release pressure sometimes gets stuck.
 May deflate on its own.

-Simple to attach the device to a door, railing or pole.
+Simple to attach the device to a door, railing, or pole.
 Comes with 2 adjustable straps that are easy to use.
 Requires only about 10 minutes per day to help relieve neck tension.
-Sold with a 60-day money-back guarantee and 6-month warranty.

-One-size-fits-all design ensures the device will fit men, women, and children.
+One-size-fits-all design to fit men and women of various sizes.
 Stretches the neck muscles to help alleviate pressure.
 Long straps and hook-and-loop fasteners guarantee you can wear the device securely at all times.
-Sold with a 100% money-back guarantee.

 May stop inflating, even after minimal use.
 Sometimes squeezes the neck too tight.

 Simple device that relieves neck and shoulder tension.
 Produces gentle traction that's relaxing and effective for many users.
 Only requires 5 to 15 minutes of use per day for results.
 Nice padding.
 Affordable.

 Not the best pick for those who prefer more traction.
 Somewhat small, so it may not work for larger individuals.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.